 The Facilities department maintains the building and grounds with a concern for safety and security.
-Facilities staff inspect the facility regularly, promptly make repairs affecting safety and security hazards, and respond to reports of potential safety and security hazards such as broken windows, locks, etc. Students, faculty and staff can assist the Facilities staff by calling 954-226-0432 to report concerns.
+Facilities staff inspect the facility regularly, promptly make repairs affecting safety and security hazards, and respond to reports of potential safety and security hazards such as broken windows, locks, etc. Students, faculty and staff can assist the Facilities staff by calling security at 1-246-627-8001/8011 to report concerns, security will then contact the landlord at Coverley or LESC to respond and effect the repairs.
 Additionally, the Facilities Manager routinely inspects the grounds and building to review lighting and other environmental concerns for safety.